Sensory Assessment Checklist

 Who may use this checklist?

-The Sensory Processing Assessment PDF is an invaluable tool that is designed for a range of pediatric health practitioners, which may include:
+The Sensory Assessment Checklist PDF is an invaluable tool that is designed for a range of pediatric health practitioners, which may include:

-• Physical therapists: Physical therapists may use this resource to help identify challenging motor skills and physical functioning areas.
-This may include difficulty processing vestibular input, where a physical therapist may introduce specific physical activities involving body movements to enhance the vestibular system and body awareness.
+Physical therapists may use this resource to help identify challenging motor skills and physical functioning areas.
+These may include difficulty processing vestibular input, for which a physical therapist may introduce specific physical activities involving body movements to enhance the vestibular system and body awareness.

 What is the purpose of the Sensory Assessment Checklist?